Hereford United F.C.: Club anthem

 The club's official anthem was Hereford United (We All Love You) which was written and performed by Danny Lee, a notable supporter of the club.
 Originally recorded and released in 1972, the same year as the famous FA Cup run, a rendition was usually sung at every Hereford match both home and away.
 The song was remixed three times: in 1979, 2002 and 2006.
 It was covered and released as a fundraising single, by local band King Mantis in 2013.

 Rivals

 Hereford had a number of rivalries with other clubs throughout their history.
 In the club's Southern League era Worcester City were considered their fiercest rivals.
 Both Cardiff City and Newport County were considered rivals in the 1970s and 1980s.

 The derby against Shrewsbury Town, known as the A49 derby, after the road separating the two towns, was listed nineteenth in The Daily Telegraphs twenty fiercest rivalries in English football.
 However, since Hereford's resurrection the two sides have never met.

-In the recent Football League era since promotion from the Conference, the club's rivals included Kidderminster Harriers, Cheltenham Town, and Yeovil.
+In the recent Football League era since promotion from the Conference, the club's rivals included Kidderminster Harriers, Cheltenham Town, and Forest Green Rovers.